ARCHIVE MACHINES LAMAGLearnArchives and Relating Today Talk

 Saturday, October 24 at 1 PM

-Featured speakers include: Hailey Loman, Co-Founder and Director of Los Angeles Contemporary Archive (LACA); John Malpede, Founding Artistic Director of Los Angeles Poverty Department; Ami Motevalli, Director of William Grant Still Arts Center; and Carol A. Wells, Founder/Executive Director of the Center for the Study of Political Graphics.
+Featured speakers included: Hailey Loman, Co-Founder and Director of Los Angeles Contemporary Archive (LACA); John Malpede, Founding Artistic Director of Los Angeles Poverty Department; Ami Motevalli, Director of William Grant Still Arts Center; and Carol A. Wells, Founder/Executive Director of the Center for the Study of Political Graphics.

 Moderated by Umi Hsu, Director of Content Strategy at ONE Archives Foundation.